pcengines/pcengines.github.io/_posts/2020-10-28-PC-Engines-Firmware-v4-12-0-6.md

 1. **Rebased** with official coreboot repository **commit** 43439f6.
 2. **Fixed** runtime configuration allowing to reverse PCI addressing order.
 Previously it changed only addressing of mPCIe devices, now NICs are reversed as well.
-Which means that NIC with WoL should be first in system.
+Which means that NIC with WoL should be the first booting in iPXE.

 Legacy:
 1. **Fixed** runtime configuration allowing to reverse PCI addressing order.
 Previously it changed only addressing of mPCIe devices, now NICs are reversed as well.
-Which means that NIC with WoL should be first in system.
+Which means that NIC with WoL should be the first booting in iPXE.

 ## Statistics